Hiring an HR Manager in 7 Steps

 Hiring an HR manager can also help your business as it grows, as they typically have extensive knowledge of HR laws that might apply once you surpass a certain number of employees.
 If you don’t ensure compliance with these laws, you could face serious fines and penalties from government agencies or employee lawsuits.

-Hiring an HR manager starts just like hiring any other employee—with a job description.
+Treat hiring an HR manager just like hiring any other employee—starting with a job description.
 Some HR managers will have more hands-on experience dealing with personnel issues, while others will have more legal compliance experience.
 Knowing which type of employee you need will help you focus your job description.
+Jump back to the top and download our free HR Manager Job Description template if you haven’t yet.

 List the specific duties and responsibilities in your job description.
 If you want to ensure legal compliance, for example, list employment law experience as a requirement.
 Regardless of the level of experience you need, there are certain skills every HR employee should have: